S. Ganesh: Biography

 Born on 23 May 1968 in the south Indian state of Tamil Nadu, Ganesh completed his undergraduate studies at the University of Madras in 1988 and earned an MSc in 1990.
-Subsequently, he joined the Banaras Hindu University for his doctoral studies to secure a PhD in 1996.
-His post-doctoral work was at the Indian Institute of Science from 1997 to 1998 after which he moved to Japan to start his career as a staff scientist at the RIKEN Brain Science Institute.
-On his return to India in 2002, he joined the Indian Institute of Technology, Kanpur (IITK) as a member of faculty at the department of biological sciences and bio-engineering (BSBE) where he serves as the P.K.
+He joined the Banaras Hindu University for his doctoral studies to secure a PhD in 1996.
+His post-doctoral work was at the Indian Institute of Science from 1997 to 1998, after which he moved to Japan to start his career as a staff scientist at the RIKEN Brain Science Institute.

+On his return to India in 2002, he joined the Indian Institute of Technology, Kanpur (IITK) as a member of the faculty at the department of biological sciences and bio-engineering (BSBE), where he serves as the P.K.
 Kelkar Chair Professor.
-At IITK, he has set up his laboratory of human molecular genetics, popularly known as Ganesh Laboratory, and is the principal investigator, while hosting many research scholars.
+At IITK, he set up his laboratory of human molecular genetics, popularly known as Ganesh Laboratory.
+He is the principal investigator, while hosting many research scholars.

 Ganesh resides in IIT Campus in Kanpur, Uttar Pradesh.